Russia targets lawyer over media comments on treason case - WTMJ

 The case against Pavlov was opened shortly after he started representing the Foundation for Fighting Corruption, founded by President Vladimir Putin’s longtime foe, opposition leader Navalny.

 This month, the Moscow prosecutor’s office petitioned the Moscow City Court to outlaw Navalny’s foundation and his network of regional offices as extremist groups.
-The move is part of a sweeping crackdown on Navalny, his allies and his political infrastructure.
+The case, expected to be heard May 17, is part of a sweeping crackdown on Navalny, his allies and his political infrastructure.
+The court

+On Friday, the Rosfinmonitoring agency, which analyzes financial transactions to combat money laundering and terrorism financing, add a “Public Movement of Navalny’s Headquarters” to its list or organizations involved in extremist activities or terrorism.

+However, Navalny’s top strategist Leonid Volkov said no such organization exists.
+Rosfinmonitoring can freeze access to bank accounts and it is not clear how Friday’s move would affect Navalny’s foundation or other operations.

 Navalny is currently serving time in a penal colony outside Moscow.
 He was arrested in January upon his return from Germany, where he had spent five months recovering from a Soviet nerve agent poisoning he blames on the Kremlin.
 Russian officials have rejected the accusations.
 European labs have confirmed he was poisoned.